mulqueenr/mulqueenr.github.io/docs/side_projects/3d_scatterplots.md

 - Make a new collection to hold all the cell objects you are about to generate.
 To do this, go to the outliner panel, right click, and press "New Collection"
 - Then go to the python console window, by changing from the Shader editor at the bottom panel.
 - Copy and paste this code below to populate blender with your 3D scatter plot.
-  - I recommend first testing this with the first 100 or so cells, by limiting the for loop from [1:100].
+  - I recommend first testing this with the first 100 or so cells, by limiting the "for" loop from [1:100].
 This will give you a change to adjust the lighting, move the camera, adjust the stage height and generally set up the render, before clearing out the collection and repopulating with all the cells.

 ```python
 import bpy